Eclampsia: Diagnosis

 If a pregnant woman has already been diagnosed with pre-eclampsia during the current pregnancy and then develops a seizure, she may be assigned a 'clinical diagnosis' of eclampsia without further workup.
 While seizures are most common in the third trimester, they may occur any time from 20 weeks of pregnancy until 6 weeks after birth.
-Because pre-eclampsia and eclampsia are common conditions in women, eclampsia can be assumed to be the correct diagnosis until proven otherwise in pregnant or postpartum women who experience seizures.
-However, if a woman has a seizure and it is unknown whether or not they have pre-eclampsia, testing can help make the diagnosis clear.
+Because pre-eclampsia and eclampsia are common conditions in pregnant women, eclampsia can be assumed to be the correct diagnosis until proven otherwise in pregnant or postpartum women who experience seizures.
+However, if a woman has a seizure and it is unknown whether or not she has pre-eclampsia, testing can help make the diagnosis clear.

 Pre-eclampsia is diagnosed when repeated blood pressure measurements are greater or equal to 140/90mmHg, in addition to any signs of organ dysfunction, including: proteinuria, thrombocytopenia, renal insufficiency, impaired liver function, pulmonary edema, cerebral symptoms, or abdominal pain.

 Vital signs

 One of the core features of pre-eclampsia is the new onset of high blood pressure.
 Blood pressure is a measurement of two numbers: systolic blood pressure and diastolic blood pressure.
 A systolic blood pressure (the top number) of greater than 140 mmHg and/or a diastolic blood pressure (the bottom number) of greater than 90 mmHg is higher than the normal range.
-If the blood pressure is high on at least two separate occasions after the first 20 weeks of pregnancy and the woman has signs of organ dysfunction (e.g. proteinuria), then they meet the criteria for a diagnosis of pre-eclampsia.
+If the blood pressure is high on at least two separate occasions after the first 20 weeks of pregnancy and the mother has signs of organ dysfunction (e.g. proteinuria), then they meet the criteria for a diagnosis of pre-eclampsia.
 If the systolic blood pressure is greater than 160 or the diastolic pressure is greater than 110, the hypertension is considered to be severe.

 Laboratory testing

 Another common feature of pre-eclampsia is proteinuria, which is the presence of excess protein in the urine.
 To determine if proteinuria is present, the urine can be collected and tested for protein; if there is 0.3 grams of protein or more in the urine of a pregnant woman collected over 24 hours, this is one of the diagnostic criteria for pre-eclampsia and raises the suspicion that a seizure is due to eclampsia.

-In cases of severe eclampsia or pre-eclampsia, the woman can have low levels of platelets in the blood, a condition termed thrombocytopenia.
+In cases of severe eclampsia or pre-eclampsia, the mother can have low levels of platelets in the blood, a condition termed thrombocytopenia.
 A complete blood count, or CBC, is a test of the blood that can be performed to check platelet levels.

 Other investigations include: kidney function test, liver function tests (LFT), coagulation screen, 24-hour urine creatinine, and fetal/placental ultrasound.